Preseason Preparation: The Ultimate Guide for Goalkeepers

 Technical goalkeeper sessions should prioritize form over volume.
 Spend time with the ball in your hands and at your feet.
 Sharpen your set position, timing, and basic diving mechanics.
 Use this time to reset your rhythm — not just physically, but mentally as well.
 When your foundation feels solid, everything else becomes more instinctive.

 A balanced weekly routine might include three to four focused goalkeeping sessions, two strength or gym days, one day for active recovery (like swimming or mobility), and one full rest day.
-You can gradually increase intensity as the summer progresses, but avoid burnout.
-The goal isn’t to peak in July — it’s to be fully ready to compete when preseason officially begins.
+You can gradually increase the intensity as summer progresses, but avoid burnout.
+The goal isn’t to peak in July; it’s to be fully ready to compete when preseason officially begins.

-Summer is also the perfect time to work on specific areas of your game that may have been exposed during the season.
-Every goalkeeper has technical or tactical elements that need improvement — and now’s the time to tackle them without the pressure of weekly matches.
+Summer is the perfect time to work on specific areas of your game that may have been exposed during the season.
+Every goalkeeper has technical or tactical elements that need improvement — now’s the time to tackle them without the pressure of weekly matches.

-That means facing live finishing, reacting to unpredictable situations, managing 1v1s, and communicating within small-group play.
+This means facing live finishing, reacting to unpredictable situations, managing 1v1s, and communicating within small-group play.
 Training your brain to read and respond to play at full speed is just as important as physical sharpness.
 If possible, organize small scrimmages or join open-play sessions.
-Getting live minutes before preseason will help reduce rust and boost your confidence.
+Getting live minutes before preseason will reduce rust and boost your confidence.

-Set personal goals for preseason — not just performance metrics, but mindset goals like “communicate clearly every session” or “bounce back quickly from mistakes.”
-Visualization is also a powerful tool.
+Set personal goals for preseason — not just performance metrics, but also mindset goals like “communicate clearly every session” or “bounce back quickly from mistakes.”
+Visualization is a powerful tool.
 Spend a few minutes each day picturing yourself in key preseason moments: making a big save, leading your back line, or reacting confidently after a goal is conceded.
 Mental rehearsal helps you show up calm, prepared, and in control.

 Workouts should include a mix of: